-Humans have used marijuana to relieve headaches for thousands of years.
-Assyrian manuscripts dating from the 2nd century BCE state that it can “bind the temples.”
-Meanwhile, Ayurvedic texts from the 3rd and 4th centuries recommend it for “diseases of the head.”
+Humans have used cannabis to relieve headaches for thousands of years.
+Ancient Assyrian manuscripts state that it can “bind the temples.”
+Meanwhile, ancient Ayurvedic texts recommend it for “diseases of the head.”

 Reports of using cannabis for headaches have continued throughout history, including Greek, Persian, and Arabic documents.
-Western doctors also promoted its use, including the famous herbalist Nicholas Culpeper and John Russel Reynolds, Queen Victoria’s physician.
+Western doctors also promoted its use, including Dr. John Russel Reynolds, Queen Victoria’s physician.

 Therefore, there are very few clinical trials regarding the use of cannabis for headaches.
 That said, there are many anecdotal reports of it having beneficial effects.
 For example, this 2017 review for Cannabis and Cannabinoid Research lists several case studies and surveys with positive results.